 Defendants' motion for summary judgment dismissing this action on the grounds that plaintiff did not sustain a "serious injury" within the meaning of Insurance Law §5012(d) is granted, and the action is dismissed.

 In this action, plaintiff alleges that on May 22, 2010 he sustained personal injuries while riding his bicycle at the intersection of East 14th Street and Broadway when he was struck by a vehicle owned by defendant Elizabeth Taxi, Inc. and driven by defendant Sheikh.
-In support of their motion, defendants claim that plaintiff did not sustain a permanent loss of use of a body organ, member, function or system as alleged in his bill of particulars, or alternatively, that even if his injury was serious, it resulted from a pre-existing degenerative condition and not from the subject accident.
+In support of their motion, defendants claim that plaintiff did not sustain a permanent loss of use of a body organ, member, function or system as alleged in his bill of particulars, or alternatively, that even if his injury was serious, it resulted from a pre-existing degenerative condition and not from the subject collision.

 To prevail on a motion for summary judgment, the defendant has the initial burden to present competent evidence showing that the plaintiff has not suffered a "serious injury" (see Rodriguez v.
 Goldstein, 182 AD2d 396 ).
 Such evidence includes "affidavits or affirmations of medical experts who examined the plaintiff and conclude that no objective medical findings support the plaintiff's claim" (Shinn v.
 Catanzaro, 1 AD3d 195, 197 [1st Dept 2003], quoting Grossman v.
 Wright, 268 AD2d 79, 84 [1st Dept 2000]).
-Where there is objective
+Where there is objective*2

-proof of injury, the defendant may meet his or her burden upon the submission of expert affidavits indicating that plaintiff's injury was caused by a pre-existing condition and not the accident (Farrington v.
+proof of injury, the defendant may meet his or her burden upon the submission of expert affidavits indicating that plaintiff's injury was caused by a pre-existing condition and not the collision (Farrington v.
 Go On Time Car Serv., 76 AD3d 818 [1st Dept 2010], citing Pommells v.
 Perez, 4 NY3d 566 ).
 In order to establish prima facie entitlement to summary judgment under the 90/180 category of the statute, a defendant must provide medical evidence of the absence of injury precluding 90 days of normal activity during the first 180 days following the accident (Elias v.
 Mahlah, 2009 NY Slip Op 43 [1st Dept]).
 However, a defendant can establish prima facie entitlement to summary judgment on this category without medical evidence by citing other evidence, such as the plaintiff's own deposition testimony or records demonstrating that plaintiff was not prevented from performing all of the substantial activities constituting customary daily activities for the prescribed period (id.).